On ordered groups of regular growth rates: Introduction

-These types of ordered groups turn out to be related in at least two ways.
-In some cases, such as when $\mathcal{M}$ is the ordered field of real numbers or the real ordered exponential field {\cite{Wil:omin}}, the structure $\mathcal{M}_{\infty}$ is a Hardy field, and $\mathcal{G}_{\mathcal{M}}$ embeds {\cite{vdDMM01}} into an ordered group of formal series.
-We expect that this is always the case when $\mathcal{M}$ expands the ordered field of real numbers, and that existentially closed extensions of $\mathcal{G}_{\mathcal{M}}$ can be found among groups of formal series.
-However, constructing such embeddings is difficult, mainly because quantifier-free formulas in $\mathcal{L}_{\tmop{og}}$ already involve intricate functional equations and inequalities, that may or may not have solutions \cite{Bludov:05}.
-On the model theoretic side, groups of the form $\mathcal{H}^{>\mathbb{R}}$, $\mathcal{G}_{\mathcal{M}}$ and $\mathbb{K}^{> C}$ share important first-order properties in $\mathcal{L}_{\tmop{og}}$.
-No systematic study of this resemblance has been done yet, and this paper can be taken as a primer on that matter.

 We propose a first-order theory $T_{\tmop{gog}}$ in $\mathcal{L}_{\tmop{og}}$ whose models are ordered groups of abstract regular growth rates.
 We call them {\tmem{growth order groups}}.
 Simple examples include Abelian ordered groups, and, for instance, ordered groups of strictly increasing affine maps on an ordered vector space.
-Remarkably, our solution {\cite{Bag:hyperclosed}} to the problem of existence of an ordered group in which all positive elements are conjugate is a growth order group.
-Our goal is to convince the reader that $T_{\tmop{gog}}$ is a sensible and practical theory of ordered groups.
 We will show that models of $T_{\tmop{gog}}$ comprise both groups of o-minimal germs, groups of formal series and more abstract examples, and that $T_{\tmop{gog}}$ is sufficiently strong to provide insight on these groups that is not readily deducible from their concrete presentations.

-In the first section, we give our conventions and notations for ordered groups, that are taken linearly left-ordered and right-ordered.
+In the first section, we give our conventions and notations for ordered groups, that are always linearly left-ordered and right-ordered.
 We state well-known basic facts about such groups, taking from {\cite{Levi:ord-grp,Neu:or-gr,Fuchs11}}.